 - Victorian activities where visitors learn about life in the 19th century; through the Servants’ Academy, Mrs Sawyers School, Then and Now sessions and pill-making in the Victorian Pharmacy

 - Art and gardening for those with disabilities.
 Some sessions are weekly and develop learning across the seasons.

-Over 300 groups visit the Centre each year: a half of these visitors are of people with disabilities of all ages and in total we have over 7,000 visitors.
+Approximately 300 groups visit the Centre each year including people with disabilities of all ages, and in total we have nearly 8,500 visitors.

 We have been awarded the Learning Outside the Classroom Quality Award.